exalium/botify/readme.md

 ### Prerequisites

 Before you begin, ensure you have met the following requirements:
-- You have installed [Bun](https://bun.sh "Bun is an all-in-one JavaScript runtime & toolkit") or [Node.js](https://nodejs.org "Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine") on your machine.
-We recommend using **Bun**.
+- You have installed [Bun](https://bun.sh "Bun is an all-in-one JavaScript runtime & toolkit") on your machine.
 - You have a Telegram account.
 - You have the Blum bot added to your Telegram chats.
 You can find it [here](https://t.me/BlumCryptoBot "Blum Bot on Telegram") or via this [referral link](https://t.me/BlumCryptoBot/app?startapp=ref_GQV3W2go3I "Blum Bot on Telegram with referral link").